shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   I commented out all of them.
 (Because I had UI-tested already.)

+## Thread Sanitizer
+In this project, it does NOT need to include this, but I added it to test for the thread-safe.
+And when I figured out that it is from another reason, I disregarded it.

+I usually add TS to the project only when I use Combine and Dispatch extensively.
+But this project contains scarcely Dispatch.
+So, it is not necessary.

 ## Further improvements conceived in the design but not being attempted:
   1. I didn’t make multiple URLSessions for multi-threaded inputs.
 Even if this will improve user experience but I thought that the code challenge does not want such things.
 It is over-engineering for code challenge.
 If this is an actual work I may have to add the feature.
      I am sure that my expertise in Combine and Dispatch (GCD) or multi-threaded design/programming will help improve the user experience.